-- (a) to disclose to the commission, within the time allowed by the commission, specified information about the business or the financial position of the insurer or a related body corporate; or - (b) to give to the commission, within the time allowed by the commission, copies of specified documents. - (3) A requirement under subsection (2) must be made in writing and must state the time within which the requirement must be complied with. - (4) If a requirement under subsection (2) is not complied with, the insurer commits an offence.
+- (a) to disclose to the commission, within the time allowed by the commission, specified information about the business or the financial position of the insurer or a related body corporate; or - (b) to give to the commission, within the time allowed by the commission, copies of specified documents. - (3) A requirement under subsection (2) must be made in writing and must state the time within which the requirement must be complied with. - (4) If a requirement under subsection (2) is not complied with, the insurer commits an offence. - Maximum penalty-300 penalty units. - (5) In this section-

-licensed insurer includes a body corporate formerly licensed under this Act.
+licensed insurer includes a body corporate formerly licensed under this Act